 Vanilla Bean Ice Cream

-In a large bowl, add the egg yolks and sugar and beat until well mixed.
+- In a large bowl, add the egg yolks and sugar and whisk until creamed together.
+You're not looking for too much volume but the colour will go pale and fluffy.

-Add the milk/vanilla mix to the eggs again using a whisk to stir.
+- Add the milk/vanilla mix to the eggs whisking continuously

-You can serve this as soon its finished.
-It will have a "mr whippy" texture to it.
-I prefer to put it in the freezer until its ready.
+- You can serve this as soon its finished.
+It will have a "mr whippy" soft serve texture to it.
+I prefer to put it in the freezer until its firm and scoop-able.